Skip to content

 Ransom leverage

-Leaking donor wealth data threatens fundraising relationships — creating enormous pressure to pay ransoms, even if universities publicly refuse.
+Leaking donor wealth data threatens fundraising relationships.
+Enormous pressure to pay, even when universities publicly refuse.

 Without suss.